 (sets the brush the turtle uses.

 As you may have noted in our initial, English-language, discussions of turtle graphics, turtle-graphics algorithms benefit from the ability to repeat commands.
-For example, we might draw a square by repeating the the following commands four times.
+For example, we might draw a square by repeating the following action four times.

 In the past, you've seen that brushes are represented by strings and images are represented by integers.
 How are turtles represented?
-In the current version of DrFu, turtles are procedures.
+In the current version of MediaScript, turtles are procedures.

 The technique of hiding the underlying details of a data type is part of a strategy called encapsulation.
 Provided that the designer of the data type includes sufficiently many procedures for working with the data (e.g., the various procedures we've provided for turtles), it should not matter to the client programmer how the data type is implemented.
 Among other things, encapsulation allows the designer to change underlying representation.
 It turns out that encapsulation gives benefits to client programmers, too.
 In particular, they need not worry about particular details, just about the procedures provided.

-In fact, even when you know the underlying implementation (which you will for some data types we'll develop over the next few weeks), it is still appropriate to use the procedures that are designed for manipulating the object, for both of those reasons.
-That is, by using those procedures, you allow yourself or someone else to change the underlying representation, and, as importantly, you focus more on how you're using the data than on how it's represented.
+In fact, even when you know the underlying implementation (which you will for some data types we'll develop over the next few weeks, and even for turtles toward the end of the course), it is still appropriate to use the procedures that are designed for manipulating the object, for both of those reasons.
+That is, by using those procedures, you allow yourself or someone else to change the underlying representation, and, just as importantly, you focus more on how you're using the data than on how it's represented.